 Adopt and use industry standards and processes

 Initiatives such as the Allotrope Foundation are working hard to apply common standards.
-The Allotrope Foundation is an international not-for-profit association of biotech and pharmaceutical companies, building a common laboratory information framework for an interoperable means of generating, storing, retrieving, transmitting, analysing and archiving laboratory data and higher-level business objects.
+The foundation is an international not-for-profit association of biotech and pharmaceutical companies, building a common laboratory information framework for an interoperable means of generating, storing, retrieving, transmitting, analysing and archiving laboratory data and higher-level business objects.

 Consolidation and harmonisation of systems

 Most laboratories already depend on an informatics hub comprising one or more of the major tools: laboratory information management systems (LIMS); electronic laboratory notebooks (ELN); scientific data management systems (SDMS); chromatography data-handling systems (CDS) and laboratory execution systems (LES).

 The trend over recent years has been towards convergence, applying best-practice industry-standard processes to harmonise multisite deployments.